Xi-Wang99/MASA/README.md

 Running classification experiments on the NUS__WIDE_OBJECT(5 view): ```python NUS_5view.py```.
 Just select the parameter of C and K of tasks you need.

-(Before running, please make sure that the data path has been changed to the path you saved.)
+(Before running, please make sure that all datasets and parameters have been download, and the data path has been changed to the path you saved.)